 In the case the interpolation method is not applied, the CO2 mass emission value after 4 phases MCo2,c,7 according to step 7 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.

-In the case the interpolation method is applied, the CO2 mass emission value after 4 phases MCO2,c,,ind for the individual vehicle according to step 10 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.
+In the case the interpolation method is applied, the CO2 mass emission value after 4 phases MCO2,c,ind for the individual vehicle according to step 10 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.

 In the case the interpolation method is not applied, the fuel efficiency value after 3 phases FEc,8 according to step 8 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.

-In the case the interpolation method is applied, the fuel efficiency value after 3 phases FEc,,ind for the individual vehicle according to step 10 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production."
+In the case the interpolation method is applied, the fuel efficiency value after 3 phases FEc,ind for the individual vehicle according to step 10 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production."

 Paragraph 3.2., amend to read: